 We have schools successfully using IrishHomework.ie for students ranging from 2nd class through to 6th class.

-The Status Dots capture at a glance if the student has comprehensively completed their homework
+The Status Dots capture at a glance if the student has comprehensively completed their homework and how well they participate during in class practice

 Score < 40%results in a red dot,